The way Labor Day is celebrated has changed over time

 “It’s the last weekend of summer and we all enjoy the summer activities for the last time, but spending a few minutes thinking about the importance of labor to the development of our country I think is an important thing to do,” said Andreasen.

-According to personal financial website Wallet Hub, 53 percent of Americans planned to go out of town this year for Labor Day Weekend.
+According to the personal financial website Wallet Hub, 53% of Americans planned to go out of town this year for Labor Day Weekend.